 From the seas, we move up to the sky above the clouds.
 Unkai Terrace is the spot in Hokkaido to go into an alpine observation deck where we can see ice-capped mountains.
 Depending on the weather, a spectacular phenomenon called a sea of clouds appears.

 A sea of clouds is an overcast cloud, when observed at a higher ground, resembles the sea with the peaks of the mountains as the islands.

 If the weather permits, you can see the clouds flow against the mountains, showing the properties of a fluid.
 Be sure to bring two cameras here!
 One for timelapse and another for taking photos.
 It’s breathtaking scenery that you should see.

 Jigokudani (Hell Valley)

-From the heavenly look of the sea of clouds from Unkai, we now go to a misty place still but called Hell Valley.
-Here we can see dramatic displays of sulfurous streams, hot steam vents, and other volcanic activity.
+From the heavenly look of the sea of clouds from Unkai, we now go to a misty place called Hell Valley.
+We can see dramatic displays of sulfurous streams, hot steam vents, and other volcanic activity here.

 A 20-minute walk to the north of Jigokudani will bring you to Oyunuma Pond.
 It is a pond full of sulfur with a temperature rising up to 50 degrees Celsius.
 Its milky blue color is something you can ask yourself why it has that color.